How A Healthy Diet Can Help Prevent Cataracts

 There’s no doubt that eating the right foods will help to keep that sparkle in your eye and your vision intact.
 The question is, what exactly are the right foods?

 Fruits and vegetables take the cut for being loaded with nutritional goodies.
 They are an excellent source of vitamin C. Examples of foods that are rich in vitamin C are:

 Vitamin E is a little trickier to obtain from food sources alone.
 It’s found in very small quantities in the food we eat, sometimes making supplements a better alternative.
 If you prefer to eat your way to health, however, you can find vitamin E in the following foods:

 - Corn Oil

 Lutein and zeaxanthin are the carotenoids found in many bright and colorful fruit and vegetables.
 Dark green leafy vegetables are especially rich in lutein and zeaxanthin.
 We recommend you include the following into your diet:

 Replacing greasy fast food, sugary snacks, and soft drinks with fruit and vegetables might not be easy, but it’s worth it.
 Once you get into the swing of things with your new diet, you’ll start to crave all the bad stuff less and you’ll appreciate the healthy feeling that comes with a healthy diet.
 You’ll feel lighter, more energetic, your mood will be better, and the cherry on the top – you’ll have a lifetime of good vision.

-Please remember – shielding your eyes from harmful UV rays is another way you can prevent or reduce the progression of cataracts, make sure to use sunglasses and appropriate contact lenses to adhere to this.
+Please remember – shielding your eyes from harmful UV rays is another way you can prevent or reduce the progression of cataracts, make sure to use sunglasses and appropriate contact lenses for astigmatism (ideally daily disposable contact lenses) from our most popular brands: Acuvue Contact Lenses and Clariti to adhere to this.